codeiscool772/N.E.A.T-plays-snake/README.md

 # EXE Download Link
 https://www.dropbox.com/scl/fi/9rfykngo9d12yqqfuxdip/NeatSnake.exe?rlkey=4njn9ltfn4zuny0jbhbopl4m6&st=d7gubo28&dl=1
+ **warning:** IT WILL FLAG ANTIVIRUS BCAUSE I DO NOT HAVE A CERTIFICATE.
+CLICK RUN ANYWAYS.
+ (a certificate costs more than a 100 dollars a year and im not paying that for a side project)
 # Neat Snake (NEAT + Headless-Friendly Live Rendering)

 A small NEAT-style neuroevolution experiment that learns to play **Snake** on a grid.